 What is Pascal VOC?

-Pascal VOC (which stands for Pattern Analysis, Statistical Modelling, and Computational Learning Visual Object Classes) is an open-source image dataset for a number of visual object recognition algorithms.
+Pascal VOC (which stands for Pattern Analysis, Statistical Modelling, and Computational Learning Visual Object Classes) is an open-source image dataset for several visual object recognition algorithms.

 It was initiated in 2005 as part of the Pascal Visual Object Classes Challenge.
 This challenge was conducted till 2012, each subsequent year.
 The VOC dataset consists of realistic images collected from various sources including the internet and personal photographs.